wangsichen021-beep/-1/README.md

 2. The script will automatically download the dataset, train the models, save the best weights to `best_model.pkl`, and plot the learning curves.

 ## Model Weights
 The best model weights have been uploaded to Google Drive.
-You can download them here: [YOUR_GOOGLE_DRIVE_LINK]
+You can download them here: [(https://drive.google.com/file/d/1A1gD3R88FmPV5vDhmAb6sbVR4DH93U9X/view?usp=drive_link)]